How many hours do you spend managing emails each week? It's likely more than just a few.

 - Select “Inboxes” on the top navigation menu and add up to 5 custom inbox sections.
 Make sure you save changes.

-- Once you are done, go back to your inbox, and you will be able to see a new tab on the extreme right with your custom inbox sections.
+- Once you are done, go back to your inbox.
+A new tab with your custom inbox sections will appear on the extreme right.

 Outlook uses Rules to keep your inbox organized.